Chemical Dosing System and Pump: Types, Working & Applications

 Pump rated capacity (5× headroom) 2.5 L/h × 5 ~12.5 L/h

-Configure a back-pressure valve at approximately 2 bar after sizing the pump.
-Add a degassing head to handle NaOCl off-gassing, since sodium hypochlorite releases chlorine gas during operation.
-Run flow-paced dosing so pump pulses stay proportional to the main flowmeter signal, especially if plant flow varies throughout the day.
+After sizing the pump, configure a back-pressure valve at approximately 2 bar.
+Consider adding a degassing head to handle NaOCl off-gassing.
+Run flow-paced dosing so pump pulses stay proportional to the main flowmeter, especially if plant flow varies.

 Architecting a Dosing System

 Designing a dosing system involves 3 layers of decisions: measurement method, pump technology, and operating mode.
-Getting these 3 layers right from the start prevents significant rework later.
-Each layer narrows the hardware options available at the next layer.
+Getting these right from the start saves significant rework later.

 A) Measurement Methods